kokhamm/hillel.lesson.github.io/README.md

 # hillel.lesson.github.io
-i would like to become a jun java developer in 2 years
+i would like to become a jun java developer in less than 1 year)))